ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

     2. Suspendisse id sem consectetuer libero luctus adipiscing.

-It looks fine with every line of the following paragraph indented, but again, Markdown allows the lazy to indent only the first line:
+It looks fine with every line of the following paragraph indented, but again Markdown allows the lazy to indent only the first line:

-    * This is a list item with two paragraphs
+    * This is a two-paragraph list item

 This is the second paragraph in this list item.
 Only the first line needs to be indented.
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.